How to Prevent Pulling and Tugging While Shaving

 In the End

-While a good razor with the right blades should do the trick, prepping your face before shaving and your shaving technique are just as important.
+While a good razor with the right blades should do the trick, prepping your face and using the proper technique before shaving are just as important.

 On the other hand, if you like your cartridge razors, you can always try one with ample spacing between the blades, such as the Defender Razor, one of my favorites.